SiddheshDhinge/QPG-Reelo/README.md

 This will run the application using `node index.js`.

+#### Once tests has passed and application has started an example has been created at /example endpoint.

 ### Development Mode

 For development purposes, you can use `nodemon` to automatically restart the server on file changes (Make sure you have nodemon installed globally).
 Run the following command: